Pretty-SFOS/opal-gallery/README.md

 applications.

-You can find documentation on how to use Opal in other applications [in the Wiki](https://github.com/Pretty-SFOS/opal).
-If you want to *use* applications using Opal, you should not have to do anything.
+You can find documentation on how to use Opal in other applications [in the main repo](https://github.com/Pretty-SFOS/opal).
+If you want to use applications using Opal, you should not have to do anything.

 ## Development

 1. Clone this repository e.g. to `src/opal/opal`
-2. Run [fetch-modules.sh] to fetch the latest module sources, clone required module repositories as requested
+2. Run [fetch-modules.sh](fetch-modules.sh) to fetch the latest module sources, clone required module repositories as requested
-3. Open the project file [harbour-opal.pro] in the Sailfish OS IDE
+3. Open the project file [harbour-opal.pro](harbour-opal.pro) in the Sailfish OS IDE
 4. Build an RPM package and install it on the target device

 ### Adding new modules

-Please refer to [the Wiki](https://github.com/Pretty-SFOS/opal) for documentation on how to setup new modules.
+Please refer to [the main repo](https://github.com/Pretty-SFOS/opal) for documentation on how to setup new modules.

 Module metadata and examples live in the respective repositories.
-After the new module is properly prepared, register it in [fetch-modules.sh].
+After the new module is properly prepared, register it in [fetch-modules.sh](fetch-modules.sh).
 Run the script to include the new module in Opal Gallery.

 ## License